-- 2. A "Login settings" appears after the console starts.
+- c.
+Wait for the console to load into the browser. - 2.
+A Login page displays after the console starts.
 Log into the console. - a.
-Enter your user name (or user ID). - Changes made to server configurations are saved to the user ID.
-Server configurations also are saved to the user ID if there is a session timeout. - A user ID lasts for the duration of the session for which it was used to log in.
-If you enter an ID that is already in use (and in session), you are prompted to do one of the following: - Force the existing user ID out of session.
+Enter your user name (or user ID).

+Changes made to server configurations are saved to the user ID.
+Server configurations also are saved to the user ID if there is a (session timeout).

+A user ID lasts for the duration of the session for which it was used to log in.
+If you enter an ID that is already in use (and in session), you are prompted to do one of the following:

+- Force the existing user ID out of session.
 The configuration file used by the existing user ID is saved in the temp area. - Wait for the existing user ID to log out or time out of the session. - Specify a different user ID. - b.
 If the console is secured, you must also enter a password for the user name.
-The console is secured if the following has been done for the console: - 1) Specified security user IDs and passwords - 2) Enabled global security - c.
-Click OK. - 3.
-(Optional) Stop the administrative console.
+The console is secured if the following has been done for the console: - 1) Specified security user IDs and passwords in under the same user ID, you can recover any unsaved changes.

+- 2) Enabled global security

+- c.
+Click OK.

+- (Optional) Stop the administrative console.
 Click Save on the console taskbar to save work that you have done and then click Logout to exit the console.
-Note that if you close the browser before saving your work, when you next log in under the same user ID, you can recover any unsaved changes.
+Note that if you close the browser before saving your work, when you next log